nvimdev/lspsaga.nvim/README.md

 - `custom_msg` string  used to  custom the diagnostic jump `Msg` section titile
 - `custom_fix` string  used to  custom the diagnostic jump `Fix` section titile
 - `max_width` is the max width for diagnostic jump window. percentage
+- `text_hl_follow` is false default true that you can define `DiagnostcText` to custom the diagnotic text color

 You can also use a filter when using diagnostic jump by using a Lspsaga function.
 The function takes a table as its argument.
 It is functionally identical to `:h vim.diagnostic.get_next`.